anushkarao5/SuperconductorRegressionAnalysis/README.md

 - Random Forest Regression
 - XGB Regression

-We look for a model and feature selection technique that optimizes our evaluation metrics (minimizes RMSE and maximizes R^2).
+- We look for a model and feature selection technique that optimizes our evaluation metrics (minimizes RMSE and maximizes R^2).
 For more information on both the models and the evaluation metrics, click here.

-Before we begin modeling, we create a simple pipeline that scales whatever set of input features we use for every model.
+- Before we begin modeling, we create a simple pipeline that scales all input features for every model.
 Feature scaling ensures that all features have similar magnitudes, which prevents certain features (features with larger magnitudes) from dominating the training process.

 ```python
 scaled_pipelines = {